 You might let it sit in fresh kitty litter for a while and then wash in the dish washer, or maybe let it sit out in the sun for several hours.

 Try putting some baking soda, dry or slightly dampened, into the lid and letting it sit for a week or so.
 Baking soda is a good deodorizer, and the opposite of the acidic things you have been trying, so it might do the trick for this.
-If this, or the other things don't work, might be easier to look for a matching lid from some other jar.

 I'd like to save some glass jars that pickles, salsa, tomato sauces, etc. come in, but I can't get rid of the odor on the lids.
 I've tried soaking them in baking soda, bleach, etc., but I haven't come up with anything that will eliminate the smell.
 Any suggestions?